 India's geographical land area can be categorized into the Deccan Trap, the Gondwana and the Vindhyan.
 The Deccan Trap covers almost the entire Indian state of Maharashtra, a part of Gujarat, Karnataka, Madhya Pradesh and Andhra Pradesh at its margin.
 The Gondwana and Vindhyan regions have within their folds parts of Madhya Pradesh, Chhattisgarh, Odisha, Bihar, Jharkhand, West Bengal, Andhra Pradesh, Maharashtra, Jammu and Kashmir, Punjab, Himachal Pradesh, Rajasthan and Uttarakhand.
 The Damodar and Son river valleys and Rajmahal hills in the eastern India are huge depositories of the Gondwana rocks.

-Geological Society of India is an important organisation dealing with Indian geological studies.
-It is based in Bangalore and its flagship product is the Journal of the Geological Society of India (JGSI).
-Geological Society of India promotes the cause of advanced study and research in all branches of earth system science.
+Geological Society of India is an important organization dealing with Indian geological studies.
+It is based in Bengaluru and its flagship product is the Journal of the Geological Society of India (JGSI).
+Geological Society of India promotes the causes of advanced study and research in all branches of earth system science.
 A council having a term of three years administers the society.
-The President of the current council is the geologist B. P. Radhakrishna.
+The President of the current council is the geologist namely, B. P. Radhakrishna.